umarfchy/MaxVpc/README.md

 ### Testing with Telnet

 In our architecture (Fig 1.), the `vm-proxy` server will communicate with the `vm-db` server using port 3306.
 Similarly, the `vm-api` server will communicate with the `vm-proxy` server on port 80.
 We can use telnet to check if respective servers are listening to the intended port.
 We can do so by running `telnet <DESTINATION_IP> <DESTINATION_PORT>` on cli which will use TCP protocol to connect to the destination server.
-Now, using telnet will try to connect to db from proxy server, it will just keep on try without ever establishing the connection.
+Now, using telnet will try to connect to DB from the proxy server, it will just keep on trying without ever establishing the connection.

 <details>
 <summary>Testing with telnet</summary><br/>